 I stopped ever so often to photograph flowers, which weren’t really widespread, but just present in astounding varieties.
 I’m not sure I’ve ever seen so many different flowers in one area before!

-A few camps along the trail were all empty, including the large camp at the Canyon Creek suspension bridge just shy of the 7 mile mark.
+Camps along the trail were all empty, including the large camp at the Canyon Creek suspension bridge just shy of the 7 mile mark.
 I figured if I’d see someone, it would be here, but there wasn’t a tent or a soul in sight.
-There was; however, what looked to be some recent bear damage to one of the bridge pilings, so I made sure my bear spray was handy.
+There was; however, what looked to be some recent bear scratches on one of the bridge pilings as well as some tufts of hair, so I made sure my bear spray was handy.

 About a half mile after crossing the bridge I reached the PCT junction.
-The next two miles north would lead me to the turnoff to Image Lake and Miner’s Ridge.
+The next two miles north would lead me to the turnoff to Image Lake and Miners Ridge.
 As I continued, I got a little spooked.
 I was nearly 10 miles into a pretty remote area and there was absolutely no one around.
-Even solo hiking the JMT had its moments of quiet but this was probably the most remote experience I’d ever had!

 I whistled, hummed, and smacked my poles together, trying to make some noise.
 The morning had stayed cloudy, which made for a cool journey so far, but the sun wasn’t burning through the clouds as forecast and the woods were a bit dark.
 A slight wind blew through the trees, causing them to creak and groan and make all sorts of strange sounds.

-My emergency contacts had my itinerary and my SPOT was broadcasting my position.
-I had all the proper gear in case something happened, so there really wasn’t an excuse to not continue!
+I took some deep breaths and told myself things were fine.
+My emergency contacts had my itinerary and my SPOT was pinging my position.
+I had all the proper gear in case something happened and my bear spray was at the ready, just in case.
+There really wasn’t an excuse not to continue!
 Plus, I was well past the halfway mark so I pushed myself forward and told my brain there was nothing to be afraid of.

-When I reached the Miner’s Ridge junction and the trail turned upward, I finally began to relax.
-For whatever reason, the woods tend to spook me out a bit when hiking solo.
+When I reached the Miners Ridge junction and the trail turned upward, I finally began to relax.
+For whatever reason, the woods tend to spook me when hiking solo.
 I’ve always been much more comfortable on ridge tops or at lakes.
-The simple act of climbing made me feel completely at ease again!
+The simple act of climbing made me relax and feel completely at ease again.

 A short while later I finally got my first views of Glacier Peak, everything but the base covered by clouds.
-I popped out on top of the ridge just before 4pm and the views were mind boggling!
+I popped out on top of Miners Ridge just before 4pm and the views were mind boggling!
 Laid out before me was the North Cascades in all directions.
-Though stubborn clouds obscured everything above 6-7k, I still had incredible views of the Suiattle River Valley and the peaks towering above.
+Though stubborn clouds obscured everything above 6-7,000′ I still had incredible views of the Suiattle River Valley and the peaks towering above.